Hi There and Welcome to Permaculture Journeys.

-As Permaculture Journeys’ founder and businees owner, Melanie explains:
+As Permaculture Journeys’ founder and owner, Melanie explains:

 “I heard about Permaculture for the first time in my former corporate job as I studied for a certification in sustainability.
-I was already thinking about transitioning career and a desire to use my time and skills to do some good for the planet rather than creating more value for shareholders, for I believe in David W. Orr’s quote: “[…] the planet does not need more successful people.
-But it does desperately need more peacemakers, healers, restorers, storytellers, and lovers of every kind […]” – Ecological Literacy: Educating Our Children for a Sustainable World, 2005.
+I was already thinking about transitioning career to put my time and skills in service of the planet, for I believe in David W. Orr’s quote: “[…] the planet does not need more successful people, but it does desperately need more peacemakers, healers, restorers, storytellers, and lovers of every kind […]” – Ecological Literacy: Educating Our Children for a Sustainable World, 2005.

-I therefore started to research “Permaculture” on the web and took a first Permaculture Design Course (PDC) online.
+I researched Permaculture more and took a first Permaculture Design Course (PDC) online.
 Convinced it was the most sensible turn I could take in my life and my career, I left my corporate job.
-Then I took another Permaculture Design Course, residential this time, and followed by an internship to gain a first practical experience.
+I then took another Permaculture Design Course, residential this time, followed by an internship to gain a first practical experience.

-Shortly afterwards, I left Sydney with my partner and started touring around Australia to learn and practice permaculture and a sustainable way of living.
+Shortly afterwards, I left Sydney with my partner and started touring around Australia to continue learning and practice permaculture and a sustainable way of living.